HSON74/hson6_engine/README.md

 # Super Mark World I
- xmake to compile the game engine. xmake run to run the game.
+ "xmake" to compile the game engine.
+ "xmake run" to run the game.